BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

     file_path = 'angles.csv'
     npdata[:] = np.loadtxt(file_path, delimiter=',')

-Within the **complex** code repository, there are example python files that can be used as a starting point. `GitHub.com <https://github.com/BlueQuartzSoftware/complex/tree/develop/wrapping/python/examples>`_
+Within the **simplnx** code repository, there are example python files that can be used as a starting point. `GitHub.com <https://github.com/bluequartzsoftware/simplnx/tree/develop/wrapping/python/examples>`_

 Importing a .dream3d File
 -------------------------

-The native file storage for **complex** is in the form of an `HDF5 <https://www.hdfgroup.org>`_ file.
-The typical extension used from within **complex** is '.dream3d'.
-The complex python API has 2 separate classes to either import or export a .dream3d file.
+The native file storage for **simplnx** is in the form of an `HDF5 <https://www.hdfgroup.org>`_ file.
+The typical extension used from within **simplnx** is '.dream3d'.
+The simplnx python API has 2 separate classes to either import or export a .dream3d file.

-In order to import a .dream3d file, we need to tell **complex** which data to import from the file.
+In order to import a .dream3d file, we need to tell **simplnx** which data to import from the file.

 .. code:: python